Blog - Washington, DC

 Posted in Cosmetic Dentistry

-Posted on October 5, 2015 by Dr. Gerald Marlin
+Posted on October 5, 2015 by Elite Prosthetic Dentistry

 Restorative dentists offer their patients a wide variety of crowns, some of which are fabricated in a commercial laboratory, some on an in-office milling machine, and some by an in-house laboratory.
-In order to provide ideal quality control with the best fit, and aesthetics in the most efficient manner, we have elected to maintain our own in-house laboratory, since 1985.
+In order to provide ideal quality control with the best fit and aesthetics in the most efficient manner, we have elected to maintain our own in-house laboratory since 1985.

 There are several types of crowns that can be placed in a patient’s mouth.
 They are either fabricated on noble metal, zirconia, or disilicate copings, or they are milled in a laboratory or on a dental office milling machine in a single day.
-Some of the crowns are tried and proven over many years, some of them are an exciting new technology, and one of them, the in-office milled crown, comes with caution and some very significant concerns.
-No practice should be using only one type of crown, since there are different indications for choosing one type over another under different circumstances.
+Some of the crowns are tried and proven over many years, some of them are exciting new technology, and one of them, the in-office milled crown, comes with caution and some very significant concerns.
+No practice should use only one type of crown since there are different indications for choosing one type over another under different circumstances.

 Porcelain Fabricated on Metal Coping Crowns:

-Strengths:one of the best fitting crowns; the most predictable fit and greatest strength for large bridge frameworks
+Strengths: one of the best fitting crowns; the most predictable fit and greatest strength for large bridge frameworks

-Weaknesses:more reliant upon the skill of the technician to achieve ideal esthetics when working with off-site commercial laboratories
+Weaknesses: more reliant upon the skill of the technician to achieve ideal esthetics when working with off-site commercial laboratories

 Indications for use: larger bridges requiring extra strength to the substructure holding the porcelain; better coverage over tooth abutments that have very large restorations that will be supporting the crowns